pchudzik/blog.pchudzik.com/content/post/2017/optimistic-locking.md

 {{</highlight>}}

 Fetching whole entity just to check version might not be the best idea, but it works for our example.
-In real world DB should do version checking for you (from Post where id = :id and version = :version) and it will be your job to handle situation when nothing is found.
+In real world, DB should do version checking for you (from Post where id = :id and version = :version) and it will be your job to handle the situation when nothing is found.

 # Summary

-Optimistic locking will not be magically handled by hibernate if it doesn't know what's going on.
+Optimistic locking will not be magically handled by Hibernate if it doesn't know what's going on.
 When it is required it is important to make sure that everything works as we want it to work and not by accident.
 Tracking versions is not always necessary (for example when you have _one_ admin user) but it is important to find out places where multiple users can work with the same object and make